wlerin/feralfilehosting/Feral Wiki/Installable software/ruTorrent - troubleshooting/readme.md

 ### ruTorrent Is Not a Bittorrent client

-It is important that you understand that ruTorrent is not a bittorrent client, which is why **it cannot crash and cannot be restarted**.
+It is important that you understand that ruTorrent is not a bittorrent client, which is why it cannot crash and cannot be restarted.
+It is a web application that runs in the browser.

 ruTorrent is a web-based user interface (WebUi) for [rTorrent](http://www.feralhosting.com/heron/faq/view?question=2) which **is** a bittorrent client. rTorrent runs quietly in shell and you do not get to see it most of the time unless you want to.
 You use your web browser to load ruTorrent — ruTorrent connects to rTorrent behind the scenes and shows you what goes on in rTorrent, your bittorrent client.